Wheatland County, Alberta

 Wheatland County is a municipal district in south-central Alberta, Canada that is east of Calgary.
 Located in Census Division No. 5, its municipal office is located east of the Town of Strathmore on Highway 1.

 History

 On January 1, 1955, Improvement District No. 41, part of Improvement District No. 42, part of the Municipal Districts of Bow Valley No. 40, Serviceberry No. 43, and Kneehill No. 48, were merged into one new municipal district to be known as the Municipal District of Wheatland No. 40 for the first time.

-The Municipal District of Wheatland No. 40 and the Wheatland School Division No. 40 joined together on January 1, 1961, and became known as the County of Wheatland No. 16.
+The Municipal District of Wheatland No. 40 and the Wheatland School Division No. 40 joined on January 1, 1961, and became known as the County of Wheatland No. 16.

 On March 6, 1996, the name was changed from the County of Wheatland No. 16 to the name currently used, Wheatland County.

 Geography

 Communities and localities

 The following urban municipalities are surrounded by Wheatland County.